Here’s a Lime Margarita Cookie Recipe with a splash of tequila (or not) that is so buttery and tasty it’ll just melt in your mouth.

 Add flour, salt, baking soda, and baking powder into a bowl, mix, and set aside.

-In another bowl, add the softened (room temperature) butter, eggs, sugar, tequila, lime juice, and lime zest.
+Add the softened (room temperature) butter, eggs, sugar, tequila, lime juice, and zest in another bowl.
 Beat with an electric mixer on high for about 2 minutes.

-In three or four batches, add the dry ingredients to the wet, mixing until incorporated.
-Because there is a lot of liquid in this dough, it will be sticky.
+Add the dry ingredients to the wet in three or four batches, mixing until incorporated.
+Because this dough has a lot of liquid, it will be sticky.
 It is a little easier to work with if you chill for about 45-60 minutes.

 Roll about 2 tablespoons of dough into a ball, then roll in the sanding sugar.
 Place on a baking sheet, leaving lots of space for the cookies to spread.

 Bake at 350F degrees.
 Take them out when the edges start to brown, about 10-12 minutes.

 - Adjust the amount of lime juice according to your taste- give the dough a little taste as you make it.

 - Substitute the lime juice with lemon juice if you need to.

 - Make a lime glaze: for a fancier cookie, make a little lime glaze and drizzle it over the top.

 - Use a stand mixer to cream the dough at a low speed to move this process along.